 “Just what?
 What we got now isn’t enough for you?”
 There was an offended lilt to his voice, as though he personally designed the universe.

 “No, no. It’s just in that it was a moment when I truly knew nothing.
 I was so blank and meaningless in that moment.
 The rest of it, life, I always thought I had some clue, some little idea of what might be going on.
 I just wanted to feel that nothing again.”
 Frank finished, unsatisfied.

 Charlie sighed at him.
 “You’re an odd guy Frank.”

 “Oh I’m odd?
 I bet you were off reliving some extravagant night with some French or Spanish thing or what have you, huh?”

 Charlie puffed out his cheeks.
 “How dare you!
-I was visiting the fair.”
+I was visiting my old lady–before she went.”

 Frank sunk back in his chair.
 “Ah.
 Sorry Charlie I didn’t…”

 Charlie burst out laughing.
 “Nah I’m yanking your chain.
 She was Portuguese.”

 “Nice, real nice.”
 Frank got up to go get something to eat.
 Charlie’s laughter sang him out of the room.